polca/premise/docs/transform.rst

 not a fallback for every unmatched activity.

-A consumer is relinked only when exactly one sector matches and the corresponding sector market was actually created for the exchange location or its mapped IAM region.
-Ambiguous and unclassified consumers remain on the general market and are reported as unmatched.
-Configured general-market cases, shared logistics activities, and consumers whose target market is unavailable also stay on the general market and are reported as skipped.
-Successful links are recorded with the consumer, exchange amount and location, old market, new market, and assigned sector.
+A consumer is relinked only when exactly one sector matches and the corresponding sector market was actually created for the activity location or its mapped IAM region.
+Existing links to the wrong sector or IAM region are corrected.
+Ambiguous, unclassified, configured general-market, synthetic-fuel, and shared logistics consumers are restored to the geographically appropriate generic market, as are consumers whose target sector market is unavailable.
+Each correction records the old and new market names and locations and its reason.

+The synchronization is run once during fuel construction and again after all selected transformations, immediately before scenario caching.
+The final pass reconstructs the provider index from the current database, catches consumers created by later heat or transport updates, prunes orphan markets, refreshes diagnostics, and fails if a major hydrogen-integrity issue remains.
+It is idempotent across repeated, reordered, and incremental updates.

 Diagnostics
 ~~~~~~~~~~~

 The fuel change report contains one row for every demand node and one row for
 every successful sector-market relink.
 In addition, the transformed scenario
-stores the demand-node table; eligible, generated, uncreated, and skipped
+stores the demand-node table; eligible, consumer-backed, excluded-without-
-sector markets; and matched, unmatched, and skipped hydrogen consumers.
+consumers, generated, uncreated, and skipped sector markets; and matched,
+unmatched, and skipped hydrogen consumers.
 These
 records distinguish a legitimately absent market from a routing or construction
 problem and make the full demand-to-consumer chain auditable.